ncatlab/nlab-content/pages/6/8/6/1/1686/content.md

   $$
 is again an exact couple.

 The sequence of complexes $(E,d),(E',d'),\dots$ is a spectral sequence, by construction.
+For more see at _[exact couple -- Spectral sequences from exact couples](exact+couple#SpectralSequencesFromExactCouples)_

 Examples of exact couples can be constructed in a number of ways.
+Notably there are naturally [exact couples of towers of (co-)fibrations](exact+couple#ExactCoupleOfATowerOfFibrations).
+For instance [[Adams spectral sequences]] are usually produced this way (from towers which are [[Adams resolutions]]).
+For a list of examples in this class see [below](#SpectralSequencesInducedFromTowersOfSpectra).

 Importantly, any short exact sequence involving two distinct chain complexes provides an exact couple among their total homology complexes, via the Mayer-Vietoris long exact sequence; in particular, applying this procedure to the relative homology of a filtered complex gives precisely the spectral sequence of the filtered complex described (???) somewhere else on this page.
 For another example, choosing a chain complex of flat modules $(C^\dot,d)$, tensoring with the short exact sequence
 $$ \mathbb{Z}/p\mathbb{Z} \to \mathbb{Z}/p^2\mathbb{Z} \to \mathbb{Z}/p\mathbb{Z} $$
 gives the exact couple